sst/guide/_examples/how-to-use-event-bus-in-your-serverless-app.md

 Our [API]({{ site.docs_url }}/constructs/api) simply has one endpoint (`/order`).
 When we make a `POST` request to this endpoint the Lambda function called `handler` in `services/functions/order.ts` will get invoked.

-We'll also pass in the name of our EventBridge EventBus to our API as an environment variable called `busName`.
-And we allow our API to publish to the EventBus we just created.
+We'll also bind our event bus to our API.

 ## Adding function code